swrobel/meta-surf-forecast/README.md

 * [x] Refresh data on a schedule based on when new data is available (refreshing all forecast sources hourly)
 * [x] Support multiple timezones as opposed to Pacific Time only
 * [x] New Surfline API
+* [x] Stop manually seeding the db and figure out a way to pull all spots from each data source and automatically associate them to a canonical spot record (probably using geocoding)
 * [ ] Dark Theme
 * [ ] Remove asset pipeline & process CSS w/ webpacker
 * [ ] Attempt switch to Preact
-* [ ] Attempt switch to JRuby or Rubinius for better concurrency
 * [ ] Fetch & display tide/wind/water temperature data from [NOAA](https://tidesandcurrents.noaa.gov/waterlevels.html?id=9410840) (they actually have a decent [API](https://tidesandcurrents.noaa.gov/api/)!)
 * [ ] Fetch & display [recent buoy trends](https://www.ndbc.noaa.gov/show_plot.php?station=46025&meas=wvht&uom=E&time_diff=-7&time_label=PDT) that are relevant to each spot to give an idea of when swell is actually arriving.
-* [ ] Stop manually seeding the db and figure out a way to pull all spots from each data source and automatically associate them to a canonical spot record (probably using geocoding)